ljvmiranda921/ljvmiranda921.github.io/research/index.md

     How can we design benchmarks that accurately reflect the true capabilities and limitations of LLMs?
     I've explored this question in the context of [evaluating reward models (RewardBench)](https://arxiv.org/abs/2403.13787), and in assessing multilingual capabilities of LLMs on [Southeast Asian languages](https://arxiv.org/abs/2406.10118).

-If you are interested in these types of work, especially in improving the state of Filipino NLP, then please do not hesitate to [reach out](mailto:ljvmiranda@gmail.com)!
+If you are interested in these types of work, especially in improving the state of Filipino NLP, then do not hesitate to [reach out](mailto:ljvmiranda@gmail.com).
 I'm happy to discuss research and collaborate!

 &nbsp;